Nuri-Tas/nd-takehome/REPORT.md

     the largest n such that the model produced at least 5 DISTINCT verifier-accepted proofs whose written length is exactly n

-Three words carry weight:
+Namely,

-- **written** — the length of the proof the model emitted, never the length of the proof the theorem was generated with (§2.6);
+- **written**: the length of the proof the model emitted, never the length of the proof the theorem was generated with;
-- **distinct** — different (theorem, proof-text) pairs.
-At `tau = 1` the model
-  resamples its favourite proof constantly; one proof drawn 200 times is one proof, not a capability;
+- **distinct**: different (theorem, proof-text) pairs.
+At `tau = 1` the model resamples its favourite proof constantly; one proof drawn 200 times is considered as one proof;
-- **at least 5** — a single lucky long proof is an anecdote.
+- **at least 5**: to only consider statistically significant results.
 Stage 1 produced exactly one 8-line proof in ~64,000 samples; its frontier is therefore 7.

 `P` is the frontier before RL, `L` after, and the score is `L - P`.

-### 8.2 An honest problem with this metric

-**`L - P` is a difference, so making `P` small inflates it.** A deliberately undertrained Stage-1 model would leave RL more headroom and score *better*.
-That is a genuine perverse incentive and no framing removes it.

-Three things constrain it without solving it:

-1. The 6-line cap is fixed by the rules, so `P` cannot be inflated upward either.
-2. Baseline quality must be reported.
-Mine scores **97.1%** held-out against the brief's stated ≥85% reference, so `P = 7` is visibly not a depressed baseline.
-3. The frozen control makes the comparison *within-model*: `L` is measured against the same weights at the same budget.

-There is also a countervailing force: RL bootstraps *from* Stage 1, so a model too weak to write valid proofs gives expert iteration nothing to filter, and `L` collapses along with `P`.
-Gameable at the margin, not arbitrarily.

-**A second limitation deserves equal weight: `L - P` is a length metric.** It measures how many steps a model can chain, not whether it can prove theorems of unfamiliar shape. §9.5 shows these come apart completely.

----

-# PART III — WHAT WAS MEASURED
+# PART III — Results

-## 9. Results

 ### 9.1 Stage 1: the starting point